Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 3. Create an NDEF message and write it to OPTIGA&trade; Authenticate NBT.

-4. The mobile phone app needs to be installed on the mobile phone.
-Launch the app and select the WiFi static handover application.
+4. The mobile phone app needs to be installed.
+Turn on Wifi before launching the app and select the WiFi static handover application.

 5. Tap the OPTIGA™ Authenticate NBT to the NFC antenna of the mobile phone.
 You will see the below images on your mobile phone: